nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-online-services-portal/security-improvements-faq.md

 #### Timeline

-- Anytime before Feb.
-25, 2020: multi-factor authentication can be set up manually and remains optional
+- Anytime before March 10, 2020: multi-factor authentication can be set up manually and remains optional
-- Feb.
-25, 2020: multi-factor authentication is enforced
+- March 10, 2020: multi-factor authentication is enforced

+{{#> callout type='info'}}
+Timeline has been pushed back from Feb.
+25 to March 10 in order to provide additional preparation time.
+This date is now the final one and won't be moved further.
+{{/callout}}

 Communication will be sent out by email to all of our customers before any change.